dagger/dagger/docs/current/guides/757394-use-services.md

 # Use Services in Dagger

 :::warning
-Dagger v0.9.0 includes a breaking change for binding service containers to containers.
+Dagger v0.9.0 includes a breaking change for binding service containers.
 The `Container.withServiceBinding` API now takes a `Service` instead of a `Container`, so you must call `Container.asService` on its argument.
-See the section on [binding container services to containers](#bind-service-containers-to-containers) for examples.
+See the section on [binding service containers](#bind-service-containers) for examples.
 :::

 ## Introduction